wp-cli/i18n-command/README.md

 		Plugin or theme slug.
 Defaults to the source directory's basename.

 	[--domain=<domain>]
-		Text domain to look for in the source code.
-Defaults to the plugin/theme slug, unless the `--ignore-domain` option is used.
+		Text domain to look for in the source code, unless the `--ignore-domain` option is used.
+		By default, the "Text Domain" header of the plugin or theme is used.
+		If none is provided, it falls back to the plugin/theme slug.

 	[--ignore-domain]
 		Ignore the text domain completely and extract strings with any text domain.